rosspayn3/rosspayn3/README.md

 🎮 My interests include PC gaming, cars, anime, and all things Star Wars.

-☕ Short term goals include drinking as much coffee as possible, graduating, staying alive.
+☕ Short term goals include drinking as much coffee as possible, graduating, and staying alive.

 🕵️‍♂️ My long term goal is to get a job in computer forensics or cyber security.